 2012, Series of 15 photographs, archival pigment print, 44 cm x 35 cm each

-The museum exists through overlapping temporal layers: objects originally connected to Aalto and the house, items introduced later through donations, and elements produced through the museum’s ongoing operations.
+Objects from the series Aalto Objects belongs to Alvar Aalto Home museum.
+Kina approaches the museum as a living space shaped by temporal, material, and institutional processes rather than as a stable historical representation.
+The idea of home as a museum, as a kind of reconstruction of one’s life, where private life, public history, and curatorial decisions intersect.
+The museum is in a constant state of change and is built of different historical layers: objects originally connected to Aalto and the house, items introduced later through donations, and elements produced through the museum’s ongoing operations.
 These layers do not form a fixed narrative but a shifting structure where meaning is continuously reorganized.
 The museum becomes a site where biography, preservation, and reinterpretation coexist and sometimes conflict.
+Rather than reconstructing Aalto’s life, the work observes how it is continuously reconstructed through material remains, spatial arrangements, and acts of documentation.

 Copyright © Jonna Kina.
 All rights reserved.